sdcastillo/ExamPAData/README.md

 ## Download the data

-For your convenience, all data in our free Study Guide, including data from prior exams and sample solutions, has been put into a library called `ExamPAData`.
-To access, simply run the below lines of code to download this data.

 For your convenience, all data in this book, including data from prior exams and sample solutions, has been put into a library called `ExamPAData` which is available on CRAN.

 ```{r eval = F}